GET STARTED WITH MMGUARDIAN FOR YOUR CHILD’S ANDROID PHONE

 Text Monitor allows you to specify words that, if contained in SMS texts sent to or from your child’s phone, you will want to know about.
 If such a word appears in a message, an alert will be sent*.

 Simply add words of concern to create a personalised list of words.

 * For Text Monitor to work it is necessary to set the MMG Parental Control app to be the default messaging app for the phone, and for your child to use the MMG Messaging part of the MMGuardian app for SMS and MMS messages.

 Prevent your child from accessing web sites that are not appropriate for children, using the Web Filter function.

-When Web Filter is enabled, MMGuardian will automatically block other popular web browsers, including Chrome, Firefox and Opera.
+When the MMGuardian browser is selected, MMGuardian will automatically block other popular web browsers, including Chrome, Firefox and Opera.
 Accordingly, your child must use the MMGuardian Safe Browser to browse the internet.

 To enable Web Filter, select Web Filter from the menu, then tap the on/off button to turn it on.

 Select the appropriate child age range.
 This will configure the Web Filter with default allow or block settings for each of the many categories that the web filter uses.
 The lower the age range, the more restrictive the default settings will be.

 You may view and edit the category settings to match your specific needs.